Transformative Global Leadership Programme

 The culture of worker organisations and labour institutions – whether worker centres, trade unions or informal associations – reward patriarchal leadership practices and styles which keep women leaders out of the decision-making process.
 The COVID-19 pandemic exposed the isolation that women face in their leadership roles.
 This underscores the need for creating more spaces where women and gender-oppressed individuals can connect, share their stories, and receive support in developing their leadership capabilities.

-The Transformative Global Leadership Programme, a joint initiative of the Labour Research Service (LRS) and the Centre for Innovation in Worker Organisation (CIWO) at Rutgers University, aims to address this gap by exploring transformative practices and experimental approaches to leadership development with a gender frame as well as networking and movement building that attends to race and gender in the worker and economic justice movements.
+The Transformative Global Leadership Programme (TGLP), a joint initiative of the Labour Research Service (LRS) and the Centre for Innovation in Worker Organisation (CIWO) at Rutgers University, aims to address this gap by exploring transformative practices and experimental approaches to leadership development with a gender frame as well as networking and movement building that attends to race and gender in the worker and economic justice movements.

 In partnership with Education International, AFL-CIO, and other global economic justice organisations, we support women leaders in the labour movement through workshops, modules, surveys, and materials.
 We engage diverse leaders in conversations and interactive workshops to discuss intersectionality, transformative leadership, and authentic leadership practices.
 We focus on transforming exclusionary cultures in labour institutions, helping women leaders connect and innovate, especially during crises such as the COVID-19 pandemic.